 How to Test a Discord Bot: Proof It Works (Checklist)

 Testing a Discord bot is about proof.
-Not “it ran once”—proof that commands work, events fire, permissions are correct, and the deployed bot stays online and observable.
+Not “it ran once”—proof that commands work, events fire, permissions are correct, and runtime status is observable after deployment.

 TL;DR